 Wesley Barnes '15

 In 2022 Wesley joined the National Broadway tour of Mean Girls.
-In 2019-20 and 2021-22 he was on the 50th Anniversary National Tour of Andrew Lloyd Webber’s Jesus Christ Superstar.
-In 2018 he was in the world premiere of the Christopher Durang/Wendy Wasserstein musical Pamela's First Musical at Two Rivers Theatre under the direction of 10-time Tony nominee Graciela Danielle.
+In 2019-20 and 2021-22 he was on the 50th Anniversary National Tour of Jesus Christ Superstar.
+In 2018 he was in the world premiere of the Christopher Durang/Wendy Wasserstein musical Pamela's First Musical at Two Rivers Theatre.
 Other credits: In the Heights at Theatre Under the Stars in Houston TX, Choir Boy at Briggs Opera House in Vermont, and The Scottsboro Boys, Newsies, and Godspell at the Phoenix Theatre.
-He has also done 3 international tours as a featured dancer/performer with Magic of the Dance in Germany and Taiwan.
-Wesley is a proud member of the 68 Cent Crew Theatre Co (LA/NY) and Actors Equity.
+He has done 3 international tours as a featured dancer/performer with Magic of the Dance in Germany and Taiwan.
+Wesley is a proud member of the 68 Cent Crew Theatre Co (LA/NY).

 Read Full Story »